Howard & Frances Keller Endowed Professor of History, University of Washington

-I supervise graduate students at the MA and PhD level in the following fields: 20th century US history, urban history, political history, and the history of capitalism.
-Full description of these fields can be found here.
+I supervise graduate students at the MA and PhD level in 20th century US history, urban history, political history, and the history of capitalism.
+Full description of the fields I supervise and required/recommended preparation can be found here.

-For more information on graduate study at the UW and elsewhere, visit my Resources page by clicking the tab at the left.
+For more information on graduate study at the UW and elsewhere, visit my Resources page.